pandeyankur1324/InternPe_Tasks/README.md

 2. Task 2: Ecommerce Website
    - Description: fully functional e-commerce website from scratch using HTML, CSS, and Vanilla JavaScript..
    - Technologies used: HTML, CSS, JAVASCRIPT.

+3. Task 3: ToDo List
+   - Description: A To-Do List website built from scratch using HTML, CSS, and vanilla JavaScript!
+   - Technologies used: HTML, CSS, JAVASCRIPT.

 ## Additional Information